 To support student safety, Carmel Creek will be enforcing a No Dogs on Campus policy.

 The purpose of a school-wide DRESS CODE is to establish a school environment that supports a productive academic atmosphere that supports students’ learning and reflects the educational values of the staff and the parents.
-These standards are consistent with those established by the Solana Beach School District and can also be found in the Parent-Student Handbook the district will be distributing.
+These standards are consistent with those established by the Solana Beach School District, Board Policy 5132 and Administrative Regulation 5132a and can also be found in the Parent-Student Handbook available online.

 The following items of clothing/accessories are considered inappropriate and/or disruptive to the educational process and are unacceptable for school attire:

-- Spaghetti straps, strapless tops or tube tops worn without a blouse/sweater cover-up
+- Spaghetti straps, strapless tops and tube tops worn

 - Bare midriffs – no belly button and/or skin showing